takistakis/crocks/README.md

 A fast, sharded key-value store, based on [RocksDB].

+crocks was developed as part of a thesis, and is a proof-of-concept and not meant to be used in production.

 ## Requirements

-The server requires RocksDB version 5.5 or later, and both the server and client require [etcd] version 3.2.0 or later for cluster membership discovery and coordination.
+The server requires RocksDB version 5.5 or later, and both the server and client require [gRPC] version 1.6.x for network communication, and [etcd] version 3.2.x for cluster membership discovery and coordination.

 ## Quickstart